orcchg/TransactionalKeyValueStorage/README.md

-Welcome to a Key-Value Storage !
+## Welcome to a Key-Value Storage !

-Note for code reviewers: the assignment statement mentions that the storage should be extendable, if possible.
+### Note for code reviewers

+This assignment's statement mentions that the storage should be extendable, if possible.
 But the database can be implemented in memory.
 I'm using `kotlin-coroutines` and make database and storage methods `suspend` because in case database will be replaced